 - (RSI) Repetitive Stress Injury

 - Posterior cervical dorsal syndrome or “Computer Back”

 - Lumbar sprains and strains

 - Tennis elbow

 - Disc injuries

-Increasingly number of clinics and health care facilities use a mixture of non surgical procedures, such as hand exercises to treat moderate hand and wrist injuries in office and computer workers.
-The scheme covers everything from lots of rest, splints worn during sleep to keep wrists straight, to tailored exercises that strengthen, unwind and stretch arms and hands.
+Many clinics and healthcare facilities use a combination of non-surgical treatments, like hand exercises, to treat moderate hand and wrist injuries, both at work and at home.
+This includes everything from taking a break, wearing splints at night to keep wrists straight, to custom exercises that strengthen, stretch, and unwind the arms and hands.

-For computer users who spend a lot of time in front of a computer, basic hand exercises prove effective in warding off or even treating mild hand and wrist injuries.
-They are straightforward to perform, can be performed anywhere and don’t take up much time.
+For those who spend a lot of time in front of computers, basic hand exercises are an effective way to prevent or treat mild hand and wrist injuries.
+They’re easy to do, can be done anywhere, and won’t take up too much time.

 9 Hand and wrist exercises people should practice